up42/up42-py/docs/reference/asset-reference.md

 The `stac_items` attribute returns STAC items from a specific UP42 asset.

-The returned format is `pystac.ItemCollection`.
+The returned data type is `pystac.ItemCollection`.

 <h5> Example </h5>